 This pistachio crusted salmon recipe is a sight to behold.
 If you are looking for something stunning to serve to guests, an alternative holiday dinner, or participate in the Italian Feast of the Seven Fishes, this salmon recipe is not only gorgeous to serve, but is absolutely delicious and healthy.
 You will score points as a gourmet chef!
 PS – it’s super quick and easy to make, AND it’s Paleo and Whole30 compliant.
 It will be our little secret.
 Get the recipe…

 This salmon is sure to wow any guests, and it’s especially perfect for the holidays.
-Hubby is Italian, and we keep talking about doing a mini-version of the Feast of the 7 Fishes for Christmas Eve.
-Maybe this year.
-I am mostly vegan, but I do make exception for salmon.
-It’s super healthy for you and with presentation like this… I never get tired of it.
+Hubby is Italian, and we made this for the Feast of the 7 Fishes for Christmas Eve.
+I am mostly vegan, but I do make an exception for salmon.
+It’s super healthy for you and with a presentation like this… I never get tired of it.

 Salmon and Mercury

 There are amazing health benefits to eating wild salmon, which is an excellent source of omega-3 fatty acids.
 According to the Journal of the American Medical Association, omega-3 fatty acids can lower your blood pressure and reduce your risk of developing heart disease and other diseases.
 However, you should monitor your wild salmon consumption if you are pregnant or nursing.

 You are probably well aware of the potential health effects of mercury in salmon or larger fish.
 Salmon is available as wild or farm raised.
 When mercury enters into our water sources, the bacteria initiates a chemical reaction, which produces the toxic form of methylmercury.

 Farm Raised vs. Wild Salmon